 The bitterness of the Karela was not excessive.
 How different this was from my Karahi last evening I know not.
 I was too busy having fun to take this on board.
 Karela v Methi?
 Both give an even drier flavour to the already dry dish.
 It is the balance that is difficult to get right.

 £7.00.
 The menu said £7.50 but this is the Bill that was pre-written and awaited me at the counter.
 The Chap I consider to be the owner was still on the premises.
-Maybe there is a special discount for eating the Curries in the same restaurant.
+Maybe there is a special discount for eating this much Curry in the same restaurant.
 Who else has done this?
 Who else loves Curry this much?

 ‘You should open premises in Glasgow and call the place ‘Bradford Curry” I suggested to Mein Host.
 Somebody should.